Skymeow/SwiftGoodPatterns/swift-interview-question.md

 2. **The relationships between singletons and the code that depends on them is usually not very well defined**

    Since singletons are so convenient and easy to access — using them extensively usually leads to very hard to maintain “spaghetti code” that doesn’t have clear separations between objects

 3. **Managing their lifecycle can be tricky**

-.
+### .coreanimaiton

+CALayers are what CAAnimations are applied to, not UIViews.